 Melbourne is by no means short of excellent cafes making exceptional coffee.
 There is no question that the standard of both cafes and the coffee they serve is outstanding.
-But sitting above the rest, at the top of the pile, is Seven Seeds.
-You’d be hard pressed to find better coffee anywhere.
+That said, there are still a number of places that sit above the rest, an upper echelon if you will, and Seven Seeds is undeniably among them.

-After selling St Ali in 2008 – then, and still, making some of Melbourne’s best coffee – Mark Dundon moved to Carlton where he and business partner Bridget Amor converted an old warehouse into Melbourne’s high temple of coffee.
-In addition to the roomy café, there is a state of the art roasting facility, retail counter and a dedicated room where they hold regular cupping and training programs.
+After selling St ALi in 2008 – then, and still, making some of Melbourne’s best coffee – Mark Dundon moved to Carlton where he and business partner Bridget Amor converted an old warehouse into Melbourne’s high temple of coffee.
+In addition to the roomy cafe, there's a state-of-the-art roasting facility, retail counter and a dedicated room where they hold regular and training programs.

-The Seven Seeds house blend is superb, but they also offer a selection of carefully sourced single origins and guest blends, often from top international roasters.
-There is also a small menu of simple food, such as sandwiches and muesli, all made with notably high-quality produce.
+The Seven Seeds house blend is superb, but the cafe also offers a selection of carefully sourced single origins and guest blends, often from top international roasters.
+There's also a small menu of simple food, such as sandwiches and muesli, all made with notably high-quality produce.

 The place is regularly busy and always humming with energy.
 It’s not uncommon to have to wait for a table – Melbourne University is only a block away so students often drop by while they kill time between classes.